No one therapy is superior. With hypno-psychotherapy you can have the best of all worlds.

 We are fully qualified and professionally regulated psychotherapists who use hypnosis as their major tool.
 We’re trained to use other approaches and to blend them all into a wonderful form of therapy.

 I say ‘we’.
 At the point of writing this I’m the only fully trained psychotherapist in Reading who is also a hypnotherapist.
-I’m one of two or three in Oxford.
+I’m one of two or in Oxford.
 I’m alone in Wallingford and Thame too.
 Only in London is there a goodly number of us.
+I’m also the only UKCP registered psychotherapist, in Oxfordshire and Berkshire, who is also qualified in hypnotherapy (to a UKCP standard) AND a UKCP trained child and adolescent counsellor.

 So, how does hypno-psychotherapy work for you, as I practise it?